AMacumber/Tutorial_Udemy_SparkPython/ReadMe.md

   * 4.1: Use flatMap to separate words from text and count frequency
   * 4.2: Define a function that converts to unicode, formats lower case
   * 4.3: Sort the results
+* Exercise 5 - Popular Movies
+  * 4.1: Use map, reduce and sort by key to return the most frequent movie ID
+  * 4.2: Use a broadcast object to return the movie name in place of the movieID

 ## Assignments
 * Assignment 1 - Find the total spent by each customer